-Allergan is a leading global pharmaceutical company, best-known for its cosmetic enhancement drug Botox (sales of $2.8bn in 2016) and other "medical aesthetics" products.
-Other key drugs include eye care treatments Restasis ($1.5bn) and Lumigan/Ganfort ($688m), Linzess for IBS, beta-blocker Bystolic and Namenda for Alzheimer's.
-Allergan agreed at the end of 2015 to be acquired by Pfizer for a whopping $160bn.
-However, that deal was eventually abandoned after US lawmakers introduced new rules to limit the benefits of "tax inversion" deals of the sort planned by Pfizer.
-Allergan continues as an independent company.
-The current business has itself been cosmetically enhanced by an extraordinary series of corporate manouevres, the most significant of which was the purchase of the original Allergan entity by fast-expanding generics developer Actavis in June 2015.
-Actavis then adopted the Allergan name, becoming one of the world's top ten drug companies, with proforma sales that year of around $23bn.
-The merged group decided to focus on specialty drugs, and agreed to sell off its entire off-patent business to rival Teva.
+Until its acquisition in 2020 by Abbvie, Allergan was a leading pharmaceutical company, best-known for its cosmetic enhancement drug Botox (sales of $3.6bn in 2018) and Juvederm "medical aesthetics" products ($1.2bn).
+Other key drugs include eye care treatments Restasis ($1.3bn), Lumigan/Ganfort ($684m) and Alphagan ($551m), Linzess/Constella for IBS ($785m) and beta-blocker Bystolic ($586m).
+Allergan agreed at the end of 2015 to be acquired by Pfizer for a whopping $160bn, but that deal was eventually abandoned after US lawmakers introduced new rules to limit the benefits of "tax inversion" deals of the sort planned by Pfizer.
+As a result, Allergan continued as an independent company.
+In 2019, rival Abbvie announced plans to acquire the business for $63bn in cash and stock.
+The Allergan name was retained for the merged company's Allergan Aesthetics division.
+Allergan had itself been cosmetically enhanced by an extraordinary series of corporate manouevres, the most significant of which was the purchase in 2015 of the original Allergan entity by what was then fast-expanding generics developer Actavis $77bn including debt.
+Actavis adopted the Allergan name, becoming one of the world's top ten drug companies, with proforma sales that year of around $23bn.
+The merged group decided to focus on specialty drugs, and agreed to sell off its entire original generics business to rival Teva.
 After months of negotiation with regulators, that deal finally completed at the end of 2016, more than a year after it was announced.
 Allergan has also boosted its portfolio in recent years with multiple additional acquisitions including treatments for double chins, liver disease, dermatology ailments and inflammatory gastrointestinal diseases.
 In early 2017, it agreed to acquire cosmetic enhancement specialist Zeltiq, which makes machines to freeze and remove fat cells, for almost $2.5bn.
-The sale of the generics business reduced reported revenues for 2016 to $14.6bn, but also generated a massive $15bn profit.
-Actavis began life as US generics manufacturer Watson Pharmaceuticals before embarking on a series of ever larger acquisitions, including Warner Chilcott in Ireland (where the combined group is now located for tax purposes) and Forest Laboratories of the US.
+The sale of the generics business generated a massive $15bn profit in 2016, but also significantly reduced revenues.
+Topline for 2018 was $15.8bn, and the company reported a net loss of $5.1bn as a result of impairment charges.
+Despite all its corporate manoeuvrings, Allergan's share price has continued to fall, having more than halved since a mid-2015 peak.
+The company began life as US generics manufacturer Watson Pharmaceuticals before embarking on a series of ever larger acquisitions, including Warner Chilcott in Ireland (where the combined group is now located for tax purposes) and Forest Laboratories of the US, where its main administrative centre remains.
 Paul Bisaro was principal architect of the group's extraordinary expansion after 2010 and remains a director.
 Brent Saunders, former head of Forest, is now chairman & CEO.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who are the competitors of Allergan?
 See Pharmaceutical Index for other companies